The 2023 application period is now open!

 The Award for Excellence in Graduate Student Supervision (AEGSS) recognizes those supervisors who demonstrate outstanding excellence in advising, monitoring and mentoring graduate students.
 Excellence is judged on the quality of supervision and mentorship in facilitating the acquisition of skills and resources needed for students to succeed as scholars and professionals.
 The criteria for the award reflect supervisors who inspire students to push scholarly boundaries, pursue their career and academic goals, offer quality feedback and guidance, and support broadly a culture of supervisory excellence within their School/Faculty and/or University.
 Preference will be given to faculty members who have displayed sustained mentorship activity over many years.

 A selection committee will be convened, consisting of the Dean or delegate of the School of Graduate Studies and Postdoctoral Affairs (who will Chair the committee and be a non-voting member), two doctoral student representatives (one from the Social Sciences and Humanities and one from the Life Sciences, Natural Sciences and Engineering), two graduate faculty members (one from the Social Sciences and Humanities and one from the Life Sciences, Natural Sciences and Engineering), one Queen’s graduate alumni, and one member from the Centre for Teaching and Learning.
-Two awards will be presented at Fall Convocation: one in the Social Sciences and Humanities, and one in Life Sciences, Natural Sciences and Engineering.
-The recipients of the awards will be announced in September in Queen’s media (Gazette) and on the School of Graduate Studies and Postdoctoral Affairs’ website.
+Two awards will be presented at Spring Convocation: one in the Social Sciences and Humanities, and one in Life Sciences, Natural Sciences and Engineering.
+The recipients of the awards will be announced in April in Queen’s media (Gazette) and on the School of Graduate Studies and Postdoctoral Affairs’ website.

 The selection committee reserves the right to not give out these awards if suitable candidates are not found.
 Supervisors who have won this award within the past five years are not eligible to be considered.